bitfinexcom/bfx-hf-strategy-exec/README.md

 ws2Manager.openWS()
 ```

+#### Reconnections

+Please note that the connection is handled by the `bfx-api-node-core` websocket manager.
+For a full example that uses the Watchdog Plugin, take a look at the [example](/examples/exec.js)

 ### Docs

 For executable examples refer to the [`examples/`](/examples) folder.
 JSDoc generated API documentation can be found [within `docs/api.md`](/docs/api.md).